SuyashSingh01/Vue-Ecommerce-app/README.md

 ## Functionality Overview

 - **Product Listing:**
   Products are fetched from [Fake Store API](https://fakestoreapi.com/products) and displayed on the Home page.
+Tanstack Query is used for caching and managing server state.

 - **Search & Filter:**
   Use the search bar to filter products by name or description.
 Use the category dropdown to filter by category.